JohnnytheShark/AlgorithmStudies/Algorithms.md

 10 x 10 = 100 so log10 100 = 2
 Logs are the flip of exponentials
 Big O means log2.

+## Timing
+If you have a list or array of 4 billion numbers and it takes up to 4 billion guesses this is considered linear time (simple search).

+Binary search runs in logarithmic time.

+Notation:
+It works as such Big O (Operations) infront of the number of operations

+O(n) linear
+O(log n) log time

+Big O run times:
+O(log n), also known as log time.
+Ex: Binary Search O(n) linear time.
+Simple Search.
+O(n*log n) Fast sorting algorithm.
+Ex: Quicksort O(n^2) A slow sorting algorithm: Ex: Selection Sort O(n!)
+A really slow algorithm, like the traveling salesperson. n! (n factorial)

+Algorithm speed isn't measured in seconds, but in growth of the number of operations